What Are RV Propane Regulators?

 How to test an RV propane regulator to see if it has gone bad?

-Troubleshooting propane regulators is simple, for the most part, and there are some easy ways to tell if the regulator needs replacing.
+There are some easy ways to tell if the regulator needs replacing.

 Check out this post for the 7 signs that an RV propane regulator has gone bad.